batiste/donkey/README.md

 ## Configuration

 APIs configuration in Donkey works with a list of conditional IMatcher.
-Each IMatcher is taken in order and the `host` and `uris` fields are tested with the current incoming request.
+Each IMatcher is taken in order and the `hosts` and `uris` fields are tested with the current incoming request.
 The IMatcher is used for this request if the provided fields match.
 If no fields are present the IMatcher is always used.